Unic0rn0ver10ad/zippy/README.md

 One technique is to feed the article itself into a reasoning model like [INSERT FAVORITE LLM HERE], along with the wordlist, and ask it to generate a new wordlist that fits the EFF criteria and is fewer than 7,500 entries.
 7,500 is an arbitrary number, but it's a good starting point and mimics the size of the EFF's 'large wordlist' here: https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt

 Spot-checking the output of the reasoning model (say, by using Google Translate) is a good idea to convince yourself that the resulting wordlist actually produces fun and memorable passphrases.

----

-## 🗣️ Zippy Says:

-I wasn't written by humans.
-I'm long, I'm loud, and I work.
-I am Zippy the Dict 2.0 (it/its).
-Let's go eat some dictionaries!